 Related: Renting a Cabana at Disney World

-The water play area is themed to Alice and Wonderland.
-It sits adjacent to the Grand Floridian Beach pool.
-These water play areas have replaced many of the kiddie pools in more recent years.
+Grand Floridian’s aquatic play area has an Alice and Wonderland theme.
+It sits adjacent to the Grand Floridian Beach Pool.
+These water play areas have replaced many kiddie pools in recent years.

-I think they offer an excellent opportunity for children to be children without too much intimidation.
+I think they provide an excellent place for children to be children without too much intimidation.
 As noted on the sign outside the gate, children must be 48″ or under to enjoy the themed splash area.